deepak7376/machine-learning-guide/system_design.md

-# ML Deployment Plateform
+# ML Deployment Platform

-1. Kubeflow
+1. Train and Deploy an ML model using Kubeflow.

 # ML Use cases